zami45/JS_WriteUp/Understanding of This/Understanding of THIS.md

 #### 1. Creating Unwanted Global Variables :

-Now the actual point is how we can create global variable unknowingly due to lack of proper understanding of THIS keyword.We are all familiar with constructor function in javascript.
+How we can create global variable unknowingly due to lack of proper understanding of THIS keyword?
+We are all familiar with constructor function in javascript.
 They are used to create new object.General layout of  a constructor function is

 ```javascript
 function Person(){